developer22-university/CyberBullying_on_Twitter/README.md

 # CyberBullying_on_Twitter
-Detection of instances of Cyberbullying on Social Media Platform Twitter
+Identifying instances of Cyberbullying on Social Media Platform Twitter through Tweets exchanged